Infected Septum Piercing: What Does It Look Like and How to Treat It?

 How to Clean an Already Infected Septum Piercing?

-3. Take clean gauze or tissue and pat the area dry.
+6. Take clean gauze or cotton swabs and pat the area dry.

 How to Clean a Septum Piercing as a Daily Routine?